 State Forests are managed for multiple uses.
 They provide a source of raw material for New York's forest products industry which provides employment and income for many New Yorkers.
 They are managed for wildlife by the creation and maintenance of various habitats for many wildlife species.
 They are managed to provide recreational opportunities and for watershed protection.

-Hardwood trees are not usually planted as they spread vast amounts of seed and naturally regenerate.
+Hardwood - Hardwood trees are not usually planted as they spread vast amounts of seed and naturally regenerate.
 Thinning of the forest through the sale of forest products gives the residual trees more growing space.
-This helps to keep the forest healthy and provides openings for new seedlings and a revolving supply of food and cover for wildlife and source of future crop trees.
-Some stands will contain large trees, giving an illusion of old growth, but in almost all cases are not.
-These stands have been harvested prior to state ownership and managed during state ownership to favor large trees.
+This helps to keep the forest healthy and provides openings for new seedlings, a revolving supply of food and cover for wildlife, and a source of future crop trees.
+Some stands will contain large trees, giving an illusion of old growth, but in almost all cases they are not.
+These stands have been harvested prior to state ownership and managed since to favor large trees.
 Many other stands are mature and ready to be regenerated to new stands.
-This is usually done by a thinning to promote regeneration of new seedlings and this cut is followed by an overstory removal.
-If advanced regeneration exists, or the stand has otherwise been damaged by insects or wind, stands may be salvaged or clear cut in one step without prior thinning.
-Forest stands that are dominated by species that require direct sunlight for reproduction are managed in this way.
-Thinning that does not allow enough light to hit the forest floor may change the species composition of the regeneration to more shade tolerant and undesired species like beech and striped maple.
-Many of the existing stands on this forest had been "high graded" prior to state ownership and contained a large percentage of poor quality beech that was infected with the beech scale.
-Many of these have since been regenerated using different techniques.
-For the most part those stands that were clear cut without prior thinning seem to have become the best quality stands both economically and biologically.
-Some release of oak trees by cutting other trees around them should be done to maintain oak as a component of these stands.